 I try not to make everything about race/ethnicity.
-As a black woman though, I can’t help but think about how my race influences things and how things influence me because of my race.
+As a black woman though, I can’t help but think about how my race impacts things and how things impact me because of it.

 Black women versus other groups